devSchacht/essential-image-optimization/app/partials/book.md

 </picture>
 </figure>

- So, keep an eye on your image decode and resize costs.
 When building their new mobile web experience, Twitter improved performance by ensuring they served appropriately sized images to their users.
 This took decode time for many images in the Twitter timeline from ~400ms all the way down to ~19!

  ### Delivering HiDPI images using `srcset`